Pittsburgh travel guide

 Booking Notes

 NFL Steelers home games fill the city with minimal advance notice — book the moment the schedule is released in May.
 The Pittsburgh Marathon (first Sunday of May) and Three Rivers Arts Festival (June) are secondary demand events.
-University commencement weekends (late April-early May) fill Oakland hotels.
-The rest of the year offers good availability and competitive rates.
+University commencement weekends (late April-early May for Pitt and Carnegie Mellon) fill Oakland hotels and push demand into downtown.
+The PPG Paints Arena concert schedule creates sporadic demand events throughout the year.
+The rest of the year offers good availability and competitive rates — Pittsburgh is one of the better-value hotel markets among northeastern US cities.

 Sorted your stay?